wauk33/MyRepo/bootstrap RWD Workshop website/README.md

 # Car services's website - template
-> Simple website template created with Bootstrap, SASS, HTML and JavaScript.
+> Simple website created with Bootstrap, SASS, HTML and JavaScript.

 ## General info
 The motivation for this project was create a website for the one of car workshops in my city and consolidation of my skills in using developing tools.
 Look of the site was made and designed by myself.
-I used tools for graphic edition(raster and vector) and fonts, icons, images found in web.
+I used tools for graphic edition, linked fonts, icons and images found in web.

 ## Setup
 Here's link to the demo: https://wauk33.github.io/MyRepo/bootstrap%20RWD%20Workshop%20website/